 For me, cameras are a big deal.
 I hate it when I see something beautiful and the camera that I have doesn’t capture it how I want.
 For most people, a simple point and shoot, or even camera phone will suffice on capturing those precious memories.

-One of the best cameras I can possibly recommend is the Sony DSCHX90V/B. This little camera is affordable, light, small and packs a powerful punch in the photographic aspect.
+One of the best cameras I can possibly recommend is the Sony DSCHX90V/B (stupid name).
+This little camera is affordable, light, small and packs a powerful punch in the photographic aspect.

 You’ll be able to use it for basically everything a backpacker could possibly want, except water shots.
 I think it was literally designed for people constantly on the move as it really doesn’t take up any space.